pbloem/kgbench-data/docs/index.md

 ## Installation

-Download or clone the repository.
+Download or clone the repository https://github.com/pbloem/kgbench-loader.
 In the root directory (where `setup.py` is located), run
 ```
 pip install .
 ```

+_Please do not use the `kgbench-data` repository, only use the `kgbench-loader`.
+The former should only be used to study how the data was created._

 ## Loading data in python

-The following snippet loads the `amfull` dataset
+The following snippet loads the `amplus` dataset

 ```python
 import kgbench as kg